Munchkin (card game): Gameplay

 In Munchkin, all players start at level 1, with the goal of reaching level 10 (or level 20 in Epic Level games).
 Players primarily progress by killing monsters, and level up every time they kill a monster.
 However, players can freely use cards against monsters and other players during play, allowing them to either assist or to sabotage others during their turn.
 Each person's turn begins when they "kick down the door" by drawing a Door Card face-up.
 A Door Card can be one of the following types: a Monster Card, which the player must engage by fighting or fleeing; a Curse Card, which applies an effect; or an Item Card, Race Card, or Class Card, which the player adds to their hand.
 If the card drawn is not a Monster Card, the player can either "loot the room" by drawing a face-down door card and adding it to their hand, or "look for trouble" by playing a Monster Card from their hand to fight it.

-When fighting a monster, the total level of the player (and any supporting players) is weighed against the total level of the monster(s) to determine the victor.
-A successful player draws the listed amount of treasure cards and levels up either 1 or 2 levels, but an unsuccessful character must roll the dice to try and flee; players who fail to roll a five or six suffer the monster's negative effects ("Bad Stuff") or die.
-When a player dies, their turn immediately ends and they discard their hand, retaining their player level but drawing a new hand for equipment.
+When fighting a monster, the total level of the player, combined with the power from the items they possess (and any supporting players' total level and item power), is weighed against the total level of the monster(s) to determine the victor.
+A successful player draws the listed amount of treasure cards and levels up according to however many levels the monster is worth.
+An unsuccessful character must roll the dice to try and flee; players who fail to roll a five or six suffer the monster's negative effects ("Bad Stuff"), which can include losing levels, losing a piece of equipment, losing cards from hand, or even dying.

+If a player dies, their turn immediately ends, and other players will get their chance to Loot the Body.
+Starting with the player with the highest level, everyone else chooses one card and in case of ties in Level, rolls a die.
+Once everyone gets one card, the rest is discarded.
+When the next player's turn begins, the new character appears and can help others in combat with its Level and Class or Race abilities.
+The next turn starts with four face-down cards being drawn from each deck and any desired legal cards being played, like at game start.
+The turn then proceeds normally.